veddevv/filefetch/README.md

 # FileFetch
 An alternative to ls written in golang.
 It's basically a directory reader with a simple function: **Get all file names.** But with some customizability, you can do *more* than get file names.
-You can also get when the file was last modified, and the file's permissions.

 ## Extra Functions
 ```